Medically reviewed by Drugs.com. Last updated on May 21, 2020.

 Questions especially for older children or adults may include:

-- Have you experienced difficulty with normal tasks or job-related work?
+- Have you had difficulty with normal tasks or job-related work?

-- Are you or is your child being treated for any other medical conditions?
+- Are you or is your child being treated for other medical conditions?

 - Have you or your child recently begun a new medication?